Looking for information about a WW II veteran?

 ?super6th at verizon period net

-Remove question mark and use common sense when reconstructing the email address below when sending mail.
+(Remove the question mark and use common sense when reconstructing the email address above when sending mail.)
 This address routes your query to an informal network of people associated with the 6th Armored Division who MIGHT recognize the name and who MIGHT be able to respond to you.

-Note: we are not some kind of personal research bureau and we have no access to government records and there is no master roster of everybody who served in the Division, and we can't tell you why your grandfather won his Bronze Star Medal.
-The best we can do is see if somebody recognizes the name and maybe (maybe) put you in touch with somebody who knew your serviceman.
+Once you have done your own research using the resources available on this web site, please feel free to contact us at the "super6th" e-mail address.
+Just remember that we are not some kind of personal research bureau and we have no access to government records and there is no master roster of everybody who served in the Division, and we can't tell you why your grandfather won his Bronze Star Medal.
+The best we can do is see if somebody recognizes the name and maybe (maybe) put you in touch with somebody who knew your serviceman, or maybe who can tell you a little bit about the experiences he might have had.

 So...do a little research on your own first, try to narrow down your query to something specific, and who knows?
 Maybe you'll find somebody who knew your father or grandfather or uncle or brother in 1944.